 David Baronov, Chair

 Given the broad range of topics addressed by sociology, there are a number of career options for which our majors are especially well-suited.
-These include law, criminal justice, human services, social work, business, journalism, politics, etc. For this reason, Sociology majors may choose a career-related department concentration.
-The department concentrations in Criminal Justice and Human Services are described under Program Requirements.
+These include law, criminal justice, human services, social work, business, journalism, and politics.
+Majors interested in human services or public and community health may wish to complete the human services or public and community health departmental focuses within the major.